CalumWatt/InterGrainFunctions/README.md

             Barcode = "barcode",
             Pedigree = NULL)
 ```
 will result in the creation of two files, one for each trial.
+Defaulting `Pedigree` as NULL is important because we may wish to create Fieldscorer files for third parties where we may wish to omit this level of information.